 Safeguarding training for ELT centre staff

-Our safeguarding training is tailored specifically for English language centre staff who work with students under the age of 18.
+Our safeguarding training is tailored specifically for English language centre staff who work with students under 18.

 Basic safeguarding awareness training

-All adults who work with under 18s should complete basic safeguarding awareness training so that they know about UK legal requirements and their responsibilities for keeping children safe.
+All adults who work with children under 18 should complete basic safeguarding awareness training to learn about UK legal requirements and their responsibilities for keeping children safe.

-This basic training is available for free from the British Council.
+The basic safeguarding awareness training is available for free from the British Council.

-There are different versions of the training with examples for different roles: language centre management, teachers, homestay hosts, activity and group leaders, customer service staff and staff accompanying student groups from abroad.
+The training has different versions with examples for different roles: language centre management, teachers, homestay hosts, activity and group leaders, customer service staff, and staff accompanying student groups from abroad.

 Advanced safeguarding training - for designated staff

-Designated safeguarding staff support safeguarding leads to deliver safeguarding throughout the organisation.
+Designated safeguarding staff support their safeguarding leads to deliver safeguarding throughout the organisation.

-This half-day course helps designated staff better understand their role and responsibilities, using practical exercises.
+This half-day course helps designated safeguarding staff understand their role and responsibilities using practical exercises.

 Specialist safeguarding training - for designated lead